-UNC School of Medicine is active in incorporating technology into medical education.
-Each medical student receives a fully loaded iPad that is his or hers to use during medical school.
+UNC School of Medicine is committed to incorporating technology into medical education.
+Each medical student receives an iPad pre-loaded with educational apps for their use during medical school.

-These devices will give students constant access to tools that will help them in large group lectures, small group sections, and much more.
-The tablets also help student on each clinical rotation, and include electronic textbooks, instructional videos, web content, NBME exam review materials, bedside communication aids, drug references, and much more.
-While providing point-of-care resources and tools at the touch of the screen, students’ educational experiences will be enriched by this dynamic and highly interactive learning environment.
+These devices give students constant access to tools that will help them throughout various stages of their curriculum, including both pre-clinical and clinical settings.
+Students have access to electronic textbooks, instructional videos, web content, NBME exam review materials, bedside communication aids, drug references, and much more.
+Providing point-of-care resources and tools at the touch of the screen enriches the students’ educational experience through this dynamic and highly interactive learning environment.

 The devices will be used:

-- In class – to take notes in large group settings, to share their screen in small group environments, to read texts and to study for exams
+- In class– to take notes, to share their screen in small group environments, to read texts, and to study for exams.

-- At point of care – in the hospital, in the clinic, on rounds, before a procedure, or to find answers to clinical questions
+- At the point of care – in the hospital, in the clinic, on rounds, before a procedure, or to find answers to clinical questions.